RajavardhanT/RajavardhanT.github.io/index.md

 Its a gem.

++  <b> Longitude <b>
 ![Longitude_Dava_Sobel](Longitude.jpg)
 One will understand how many obstacles one should overcome to achieve something in the scientific world.
+This problem was know to Newton too.
+But he didn't propose a solution in his lifetime.

 +  <b> The Monk who sold his Ferrari <b>